MyCompanyWorks.com

 How to File a DBA in New Jersey

 • Register your name with the New Jersey Department of Revenue & Enterprise Services.
+You can find forms and instructions for Alternate Name filings on their site.

-Step 4: Obtain Your Federal Employer Identification Number
+Step 4: Apply for a Federal Employer Identification Number Before Hiring Employees

 To obtain an EIN you can apply online with the IRS or via IRS Form SS-4.

-Step 5: Open Company Bank and Credit Accounts
+Step 5: Open New Jersey Business Bank and Credit Accounts

 Now that you’ve registered your business name you need to obtain a business license for your company – this authorizes your company to do business in your city or county.
 Typically this also involves registering for state taxes and permits (the city may require them as part of the business licensing process).